brikteknologier/seraph/README.md

 * node - an object to create or update
 * callback - function(err, node). `node` is the newly saved or updated node.
-If a create was performed, it will now have an id property.
+If a create was performed, `node` will now have an id property.
 The returned object is not the same reference as the passed object (the passed object will never be altered).

 __Example__